burundiocibu/bling/README.md

    * master_server -- Used to allow control of the show from a tcp/ip
      connection.
-   * client_test -- Use to help ring out the TCP/IP protocol with the
+   * client_cmd -- Use to help ring out the TCP/IP protocol with the
      master_server program.

 Network Control